-- The Village of Lost Souls in Shantae and the Pirate's Curse downplays this.
+- Shantae and the Pirate's Curse: The Village of Lost Souls downplays this.
 A sort of "Suburb of the Insufficiently Virtuous", the souls of the dead there such as Rottytops live on in forgetful ennui.
 However, the genuinely hellish Oubliette of Suffering is close by, and the area surrounding the village is a Lethal Lava Land patrolled by monsters.

 - In Terraria, the center of the Underworld is a series of modernish high-rise apartments made of obsidian and Hellstone.
 As you travel to the edges of the world, the city gives way to seas of lava and the demons and imps become less common in favour of more animalistic hell creatures.

-- Hazbin Hotel is set in Pentagram City, the capital of Hell and a massive metropolis where lawlessness and mindless self-indulgence reigns, populated by demons who at one point or another were humans whose sins sent them to Hell.
-Once a year, Hell becomes overly populated by damned souls and a yearly culling by angels occurs, inspiring Charlie to create the Happy Hotel to help rehabilitate demons.
+- Hazbin Hotel is set in Pentagram City, the capital of Hell and a massive metropolis where lawlessness and mindless self-indulgence reign, populated by demons who at one point or another were humans whose sins sent them to Hell.
+Once a year, a temporary fix to the Pride Ring's Overpopulation Crisis in the form of a yearly culling by angels occurs, inspiring Charlie to create the Happy Hotel to help rehabilitate demons.

-- In Belzebubs, Sloth and Lucyfer spend their vacation at the city of Dis in Hell while their grandmother looks after their kids.
-Aside from the demons and the actual depictions of damned souls being tortured like in Dante's Inferno, it is otherwise portrayed as a nice tourist destination with romantic restaurants and segue tours.
+- Belzebubs: Sloth and Lucyfer spend their vacation at the city of Dis in Hell while their grandmother looks after their kids.
+Aside from the demons and the actual depictions of damned souls being tortured like in Dante's Inferno, it is otherwise portrayed as a nice tourist destination with romantic restaurants and Segway tours.